Topics covered in this article:

 QC of the MP4 Export with Professional and Consumer Tools

-- The Renderer allows for the export of an MP4 file with the Dolby Atmos master file encoded as Dolby Digital Plus JOC with black 720p video.
-The Music encoding mode should be used with Music content.
+The Renderer allows for the export of an MP4 file with the Dolby Atmos master file encoded as Dolby Digital Plus JOC.
+As of Renderer v3.7 the MP4 can contain black 720p video (the default), no video, or custom video.
+Film and Music encoding modes can be used as appropriate for the content.
+Film encoding mode allows user selectable encoding at 448kbps or 768kbps to provide parity with common streaming bitrates.

-- QC of the MP4 (with black or replacement video) is possible via several methods including:
+QC of the MP4 (with black or custom video) is possible via several methods including:

 - Sideloaded on a USB drive and played back via a Blu-Ray player set to audio passthrough and connected via HDMI to an AVR enabled with Dolby Atmos or soundbar with Dolby Atmos.

-- Playback from the Safari browser and Airplayed to an Apple TV4k connected via HDMI to AVR enabled with Dolby Atmos or soundbar.
+- Playback from the Safari browser and “pushed” to an Apple TV4k using Airplay connected via HDMI to AVR enabled with Dolby Atmos or soundbar.

 - Playback from an iOS device with AirPods Pro or AirPods Max, using the iOS Files application.
 You can use AirDrop or iCloud Drive to transfer the file to the iOS device and into the Files app.
 This will enable you to monitor using the current playback chain on Apple devices (note that you can disable head tracking by going to Settings > Accessibility > AirPods > [AirPods device] > Follow iPhone: OFF).